Updated: Feb. 9th, 2024

-When women tell me they’ve tried everything and just can’t lose the weight, I believe they are doing the best they can.
+When I hear women like Penny tell me they’re doing all the right things and still not seeing any weight loss, I assure them it’s not their fault.
 There are so many factors at play — losing weight is NOT simply a matter of willpower.
 A lot of these women ask me if their metabolism is just too slow to ever be able to lose weight.
 My answer is an emphatic no!

 Metabolism certainly plays an essential role in weight loss, and a lower basal metabolic rate (the number of calories your body needs just to survive in a resting state) can make a big difference.
 But just because you have a “slow” metabolism doesn’t mean you have no options.